Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Chances are that your photo won’t quite have the exposure that you want.
 That’s OK if you shot on RAW (you did, right?).
 You can recover some detail if areas are underexposed.
 I find overexposed images more of a challenge, which is why I work to get my exposure right on my anchor subject, and then recover in other areas selectively.

 It’s tempting to want to open the shadows.
 Give it a try, but I find that it makes the sky look washed out.

 My preference is for a very black sky, so I’ll typically bring my Blacks down enough to make sure we have a dark background.

 Next, I evaluate my Whites and Highlights.
 When I use these sliders, my attention is on the fireworks streams.
-They can make those streams look rather mushy with glow when you increase Whites and Highlights.
+When you increase Whites and Highlights, they can make those streams look rather mushy with glow.
 I want definable and distinct streams of light.
 More often than not, that means reducing the Whites and Highlights slider.

 Next, I amp up the Contrast.
 Not too much, but typically to about +20-+25 in Lightroom.
 Again, use your own taste as a guide.
 The Contrast often brings up the luminance I want in the fireworks streams.